Last month, I was thrilled to be invited to speak at a workshop hosted by Plan UK, No More Taboo and Freedom4girls.

-As you can probably guess from the event title [see image above], we were focusing on the intersections between UK-based menstruation education, period poverty (when menstruating people are unable to access/pay for adequate menstrual management products) and the on-going fight against social stigma caused by the menstruation taboo.
+As you can probably guess from the event title [see image above], we were focusing on the intersections between UK-based menstruation education, period poverty (when people are unable to access/pay for adequate period products) and the on-going fight against social stigma caused by the menstruation taboo.

 I was asked to speak about how poor menstruation education has contributed to health-inequalities, as summarised here under three interconnected topics;